exakat/php-dictionary/dictionary.rst

 This prevents the application from loading resources that may not be used later : it improves efficiency.

+Lazy loading happens with data and source code.
+Some entities may be loaded only when they are actually needed, to avoid loading too much data from the repositories, while they are not used.

+PHP also uses lazy loading: some structures are checked at linting time, when they are available.
+Otherwise, their validation is defered to execution.
+For example, method signature compatibility with parents, or class constant values.

 .. code-block:: php